Yulia Navalnaya: Independent political career

-In September 2020, after the poisoning of Navalny, opinions began to appear that Navalnaya is now beginning to play an independent political role and may become the "Russian Tsikhanouskaya" — the leader of the entire opposition.
-Political analyst Konstantin Kalachev said that Navalnaya's role has changed: "From the wife of a politician, she is herself becoming a politician"; "she has charisma and charm, and can easily replace her husband if necessary".
-Political strategist Abbas Gallyamov compared Navalnaya to Corazon Aquino, the wife of the main opposition leader in the Philippines who opposed the regime of the dictator that ruled for twenty years.
-There are also opinions that such a turn of events is unlikely.
+In September 2020, after the poisoning of Navalny, multiple opinions began to appear, suggesting that Navalnaya was preparing to play an independent political role and might become the "Russian Tsikhanouskaya" — the leader of the entire opposition.
+Political analyst Konstantin Kalachev stated in January 2021 that Navalnaya's role had changed: "From the wife of a politician, she is herself becoming a politician"; "she has charisma and charm, and can easily replace her husband if necessary."
+Political strategist Abbas Gallyamov compared Navalnaya to Corazon Aquino, the wife of the main opposition leader in the Philippines who opposed the regime of Ferdinand Marcos, the dictator who ruled the Philippines for twenty years.
+Additionally, there were also opinions that such a turn of events is unlikely.

-In January 2021, the pro-Kremlin channel Tsargrad TV threatened to publish intimate files of Alexei Navalny unless Navalnaya promised "not to become Tsikhanouskaya in Russia" and "not to play political games".
+In January 2021, the Kremlin-controlled channel Tsargrad TV issued a public threat to Navalnaya, blackmailing her by stating that it would publish intimate files of Alexei Navalny unless she promised "not to become Tsikhanouskaya in Russia" and "not to play political games."